Selecting a Whip

 Are you using the whip for a pleasure show or dressage?

 Many drivers are opting for the Ledo Lightened whip as a good everyday starter and show whip.
-The MCR whip is also really good for the show ring.
+The MCR whip is also good for the show ring.
+The Fleck Perfect Balance whip is a fantastic dress-up whip or one to use everyday.

 Do you need the whip to dress up a turnout?

 If you really want to make a statement, the Fleck Holly whip is the ultimate.
-We order them with counterweight in the butt cap so they are better balanced.
-The MCR Presentation is another good, and more practical choice for a show whip.
-We also offer Ledo Presentation whips which are decently balanced, but a little more sturdy than the above two options.
+We order them with counterweight in the butt cap so they are amazingly balanced.
+The Fleck Perfect Balance Presentation whip is elegant with everything you want in a show whip, and a little more practical than a Holly whip.

 Is the whip meant to be a spare on the carriage?

-The Ledo Telescoping whip shortens down to less than 28”, making it easy to store on the carriage.
+The Ledo Telescoping whip shortens down to less than 28”, making it easy to store on the carriage for a CDE marathon or just to have a spare.
 We have also used the shortest Ledo Marathon whip tied to the edge of the marathon carriage as a spare whip.

 What is your budget?

 The Ledo Marathon whip is our least expensive whip.
 It is decently balanced for typical drivers.
 The Ledo Lightened whip is a little better balanced while still being a good price.
 The Ledo Telescoping whip is phenomenal for being lightweight, but they are a little more expensive.
-The best-balanced whips are the MCR whips, but they are a little pricier.
+The best-balanced whips are the Fleck Perfect Balance whips but they are a little pricier.
 The Fleck Holly whips, of course, are the most expensive status symbol whips and usually only used with the highest-end turnouts at very competitive pleasure driving shows.